Orange314159/IndependentStudyComputerScience/README.md

 ### Week 2

-- Add in quantum specific functionality for the matrix class
+- Add in quantum specific functionality for the matrix class (done)
 - Add in a gate class
 - Add in a qubit class
 - Find a method for graphing / visualization